GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
+> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design.
 >
-> ~ *Donald Knuth*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts